allanchua101/sana/doc-website/dynamodb/distribution/ddb-region-distribution.md

 ## Tips

-- Useful for searching for the main region used by engineers in an account.
+- Useful for searching the main region used by engineers in an account.
 - Useful for searching orphaned / misconfigured DynamoDB tables residing in seldomly used regions of an account.